Top India drone companies to watch in 2018

 The following is a NETRAv2 promotion video from Ideaforge.

 Visit the Ideaforge website for more details.

 Skylark Drones provides enterprise drone solutions.
 According to the Indian startup’s website, Skylark Drones acquires the data for you, analyses the data to reduce your effort and presents it in a way that you can utilize.
-Its current focus is on mining, infrastructure and utilities industries using the power of cloud-based intelligence with system-integrated UAVs for data to enhance a customer’s insight about his assets.
+Its current focus in the enterprise sector is on mining, infrastructure and utilities industries for inspection, mapping, and monitoring, using the power of cloud-based intelligence with system-integrated UAVs for data that enhance customer insight on assets.

 - Some Key Specs:

 - Range : 10 km

 - Payloads : Day/Night Camera, Thermal Imaging Camera,Tarot 2d gimbal, Filming Camera